THE BACKWATERS OF KERALA

 Synopsis

-In southwest India, the State of Kerala shelters the Backwaters, a dense network of canals digged in the 19th century by the British to irrigate ricefields.
+In southwest India, the State of Kerala shelters the Backwaters, a dense network of canals dug in the 19th century by the British to irrigate ricefields.

-Along the 1,800 kms of river banks, hindus, muslims and catholics live side by side in perfect harmony, brought together by work in the fields.
+Along the 1,800 km of river banks, Hindus, Muslims, and catholics live side by side in perfect harmony, brought together by work in the fields.

-Today, the Backwaters constitute a landscape unique in the world with its own traditions and activities.
+Today, the Backwaters constitute a landscape unique in the world with its traditions and activities.